 Educational programs are offered through Kalmbach Institute.
 More information is available at kalmbachpark.com.

 Macungie Fire Company meets 7 p.m.
-July 9 at social quarters.
+Sept.
+9 at the social quarters.

-The Ladies Auxiliary of Macungie VFW Post 9264 meets 1 p.m.
-July 19 at the post home.
+The VFW Auxiliary of Macungie VFW Post 9264 meets 1 p.m.
+Sept.
+19 at the post home.

 Bingo is held weekly Saturday evenings at Macungie Memorial Park.
 Doors open 4:30 p.m. and games begin 6:30 p.m.
 For more information, call 610-966-4289.

-The Macungie Farmers Market will be open 4 to 7 p.m. every Thursday through October except Aug.
-23. The market features local family farmers providing home grown food: fruits, vegetables, meat products, eggs, baked goods, plants and more.
+The Macungie Farmers Market is open 4-7 p.m. every Thursday through October.
+The market features local family farmers providing homegrown food: fruits, vegetables, meat products, eggs, baked goods, plants and more.
 Parking is available at the park parking lot and along North Walnut Street.

-With warmer temperatures come the many outside events held spring through fall at Macungie Memorial Park.
+Many outside events are held in the fall at Macungie Memorial Park.
 Volunteers are needed to help with these events.
-If you are able to donate some time, please call 610-966-4289 or email email@example.com.
+If you are willing to donate some time, call 610-966-4289 or email email@example.com.